-Examples.
 There are many autonomous systems that have either been deployed or are in development.
-We clearly cannot survey them all so only provide a broad selection noted here.
+We clearly cannot survey them all so only provide a broad selection below.

-Robotics and robot swarms.
-As we move from the restricted manufacturing robots seen in factories toward robots in the home and robot helpers for the elderly, so the level of autonomy required increases.
+Robotics and Robot Swarms.
+As we move from the restricted manufacturing robots seen in factories towards robots in the home and robot helpers for the elderly, so the level of autonomy required increases.

-Human-robot teamwork.
+Human-Robot Teamwork.
 Once we move beyond just directing robots to undertake tasks, they become robotic companions.
 In the not too distant future, we can foresee teams of humans and robots working together but making their decisions individually and autonomously.

-Pervasive systems, intelligent monitoring, among others.
-As sensors and communications are deployed throughout our physical environment and in many buildings, so the opportunity to bring together a multiplicity of sensor inputs has led to autonomous decision-making components that can, for instance, raise alarms and even take decisive action.
+Pervasive Systems, Intelligent Monitoring, etc. As sensors and communications are deployed throughout our physical environment and in many buildings, so the opportunity to bring together a multiplicity of sensor inputs has